The need for synthesis and using a second brain

 Building a Second Brain

 I used productivity techniques without great results.
 I keep tabs on productivity tools and saw a video on Keep Productive that introduced me to Tiago Forte.
 What blew me away about Tiago are two profound ideas that he articulated.
 PARA and CODE.
 Projects, Areas, Resources, and Archives is a simple way to organize across tools.
 Collect, Organize, Distill, Express is how humans can learn and keep information.
-Tiago's advocates the second brain system enables synthesizing new information.
+Tiago advocates that the second brain system enables synthesizing new information.

-Marie Poulin records her using notion with the PARA method which I also have adopted and tweaked.
+Marie Poulin records herself using notion with the PARA method which I also have adopted and tweaked.
 I started using PARA with OneNote and I am a heavy note taker using an iPad and Apple Pencil with GoodNotes.
 I write with a pencil to concentrate and think through ideas in meetings, focus, and pay attention.
 I would rarely review my written notes.
 Most or many of them are incomprehensible over time.
 If there is a doodle I can remember the point of the drawing no matter how crude it is.
 With guidance from Marie Poulin's videos I have developed a system that is working for me.
 I continue to use my iPad for note taking but only when a laptop in a meeting would be a distraction.

 My current structure in Notion: